HristoKolev/TvDbSharper/README.md

 Console.WriteLine(result.Id); //78804
 ```

-and now that we know the series ID we can to other things with it.
+and now that we know the show ID we can do other things with it.

 # Updates

-If you want to get all of the series that have been updated in a time interval you can do it like this:
+If you want to get all of the shows that have been updated in a time interval you can do it like this:

 ```C#
 var response = await client.Updates.GetAsync(new DateTime(2016, 10, 1), new DateTime(2016, 10, 5));